Zukunftsmusik/pss-fleet-data-importer/README.md

 If you want to fix a bug or add a feature, please check out the [Contribution Guide](CONTRIBUTING.md).

+# 🔭 Future plans

+- Add docstrings to everything
+- 100 % test coverage
+- Turn the tool into a [Typer](https://typer.tiangolo.com/) app

 # 🆘 Support
 If you need help using the Importer or want to contribute, you can join my support Discord at: [discord.gg/kKguSec](https://https://discord.gg/kKguSec)